tercen/immunophenotyping_guide/docs/2_2_Remove Channels.md

 # Adjusting Channels

-Tercen uses filters to control which channels are included in an analysis.
-The Immunophenotyping workflow is built to exclude the channels typically not used in Flow Cytometry analysis.
+Tercen uses filters to control which instrument measurements are included in an analysis.
+This immunophenotyping workflow is built to exclude measurements that are typically not used in Flow Cytometry analysis (such as Time and Scatter).

 To further exclude uninteresting channels follow this procedure.